 Why can’t you think of this word?!
 You know this word.
 What’s wrong with you?!

 Ouch.
 Those are some pretty hurtful words.
 But that’s okay for now.
 As I mentioned last week, first we must become aware of the voice.

 As soon as you can do that, the real magic starts to happen.
 You see, once you have become aware of the voice, you can use the following steps to turn it into a tool for growth.

-My 5 Tips for Transforming Your Inner Critic into a Positive Force for Learning:
+5 Tips for Transforming Your Inner Critic into a Positive Force: